textileio/powergate/cli-docs/pow/pow_remove.md

-## pow version
+## pow remove

-Display version information for pow and the connected server
+Removes a Cid from being tracked as an active storage

 ### Synopsis

-Display version information for pow and the connected server
+Removes a Cid from being tracked as an active storage.
+The Cid should have both Hot and Cold storage disabled, if that isn't the case it will return ErrActiveInStorage

 ```
-pow version [flags]
+pow remove [cid] [flags]
 ```

 ### Options

 ```
-  -h, --help   help for version
+  -h, --help   help for remove
 ```

 ### Options inherited from parent commands